JesusBandaG/CalculatorApp/README.md

 # CalculatorApp

-This is a calculator app for ios and Android developed with React Native.
+This is a calculator app for ios and Android developed in React Native using Typescript.